 François Hollande, President of the French Republic, opening debate of the 67th session of the General Assembly, 25 September 2012

-On 24 April 2013, the Security Council held its quarterly public debate on the situation in the Middle East, with the representatives of Israel and Palestine.
-Mr Jeffrey Feltman, Under-Secretary-General for Political Affairs, welcomed the renewed presence of the United States in the region, which had harboured the hope of resuming the negotiations to achieve the two-States solution.
+On 19 November 2013, the Security Council met for its quarterly public debate on the situation in the Middle East, with Mr. Jeffrey Feltman, Under-Secretary-General for Political Affairs.

 The complete timeline of events here.

 France is working within the relevant UN bodies to promote an agreement on the establishment of a viable, modern, democratic, independant Palestinian state living in peace alongside Israel within secure and recognized borders.

 The Middle East is discussed every month at the Security Council under the agenda item "Situation in the Middle East", either in quarterly public debates (in which States that are not members of the Security Council may participate, as well as the European Union and other regional organizations) or in private consultations for Council members.
 During all these meetings issues relating to Lebanon are also discussed (see our file on Lebanon).